UnspecifiedLLC/Crazy-Kittens-Game/README.md

 ## Crazy-Kittens - The Rules

-In the beginning of the game, every player receives a total of 5 cards: 4 action cards and 1 defuse card.
+At the beginning of the game, every player receives a total of 5 cards: 4 action cards and 1 defuse card.
 The Crazy Kitten cards and the remaining cards are going to be shuffled to create the Draw Pile.
 So the only way for a player to get a Crazy Kitten is by drawing it from the Draw Pile.